Lewis Carroll Quotes

 I give myself very good advice But I very seldom follow it.

-His answer trickled through my head,
+His answer trickled through my head, Like water through a sieve.

 Begin at the beginning and go till you come to the end; then stop.